wtbates99/tabletalk/README.md

 tabletalk is a command-line interface (CLI) tool designed to let you "talk" to your databases using natural language.
 Unlike heavier frameworks, tabletalk is built for simplicity and ease of use.
 With tabletalk, you can define specific "contexts" based on relationships in your data, then query that data conversationally, either by generating SQL or asking questions directly.
 It connects to your existing databases—BigQuery, SQLite, MySQL, or Postgres—pulls schemas based on your defined contexts, and leverages large language models (LLMs) from OpenAI and Anthropic to chat with your data effectively.

-# Features
+## Features

-- Database Support: Connect to BigQuery, SQLite, MySQL, and Postgres.
+- **Database Support**: Connect to BigQuery, SQLite, MySQL, and Postgres.
-- Custom Contexts: Define relationships in your data to create focused querying scenarios.
+- **Custom Contexts**: Define relationships in your data to create focused querying scenarios.
-- LLM Integration: Use OpenAI or Anthropic models to generate SQL or answer questions.
+- **LLM Integration**: Use OpenAI or Anthropic models to generate SQL or answer questions.
-- Natural Language Queries: Ask questions about your data in plain English, with SQL generated automatically.
+- **Natural Language Queries**: Ask questions about your data in plain English, with SQL generated automatically.
-- Local Execution: Run generated SQL locally against your database.
+- **Local Execution**: Run generated SQL locally against your database.

-# Installation
+## Installation

 Install tabletalk via pip: